-Philip Hammond heralded today’s Budget as a forward looking budget to embrace change, meet challenges head on and seize the opportunities for Britain.
+Philip Hammond heralded the 2017 Autumn Budget as a forward looking budget to embrace change, meet challenges head on and seize the opportunities for Britain.
 The Government is committed to low tax economy, with longer consultation in advance of change and with taxes changing less frequently, and hence little change to the main rates and allowances.
 Here is a summary of some of the key budget headlines that we think will be of interest to our clients.
-We will follow-up with further information in our Autumn Budget 2017 guide, which will follow in the coming days as detail is digested.
+We will follow-up with further information in our 2017 Autumn Budget guide, which will follow in the coming days as detail is digested.

 - Tax-free personal allowance to rise to £11,850 and higher rate tax threshold to £46,350 in April 2018.